Don’t get caught: Fraud is everyone’s business | CFIB

 Three ways to protect your business

 - Monitor your employees’ performance: Use communication to be aware of workload, stress levels and goal reaching.
-Set internal management policies that help employees understand their expectations and that you have an awareness of daily ins and outs of the business.
+Set internal management policies that help employees understand what is expected of them and ensure you have an awareness of daily ins and outs of the business.

 Health and safety fraud